 FARE Clinical Trial Finder

-This is a Phase I trial to evaluate the safety and efficacy of fecal microbiota transplantation (FMT) in the treatment of peanut allergy.
+This is a Phase I trial to evaluate the safety and efficacy of oral encapsulated fecal microbiota transplantation (FMT) in the treatment of peanut allergy.
 In this research the investigators would like to learn more about ways to treat peanut allergies.
 There is currently no known cure for peanut allergy.
 The primary aim is to assess safety and tolerability of oral FMT in patients with peanut allergy aged 18-40 years.

 Healthy volunteers are participants who do not have a disease or condition, or related conditions or symptoms